Multi-Twisted Generalized Reed-Solomon Codes: Structure, Properties, and Constructions: Preliminaries

 $(1)$ for an $[n,k]$ code $\mathcal{C}$ with $k\leq \frac{n}{2}$, if $\dim\left( \mathcal{C}^2\right)\neq 2k-1$, then $\mathcal{C}$ is non-RS type;

 $(2)$ for an $[n,k]$ code $\mathcal{C}$ with $k> \frac{n}{2}$, if $\dim\left(\left( \mathcal{C}^{\perp}\right)^2\right)\neq 2n-2k-1$, then $\mathcal{C}$ is non-RS type. \end{remark}

-Next, we recall the definition of the complete symmetric polynomial and the related results. \begin{definition} {\rm(\cite{A37}, Lemma 2.6; \cite{A37}, Definition 1.1)} For any integer $t$, the $t$-th degree complete symmetric polynomial in $n$-variables is defined as
+Next, we recall the definitions of the elementary symmetric polynomial and the complete symmetric polynomial, as well as the related results. \begin{definition} {\rm(\cite{A42})} For any integer $t$, the $t$-th degree elementary symmetric polynomial in $n$-variables is defined as

-and denote $S_{t}(x_{1},x_{2},\cdots,x_{n})$ by $S_{t}$. \end{definition}
+and denote $\sigma_{t}(x_{1},x_{2},\cdots,x_{n})$ by $\sigma_{t}$. \end{definition}